online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Thank Mr. Vance, confirm you understand, and head to a collaborative pod to start reading.
+**(Narrator Persona)**
+"Understood, Mr. Vance.
+Thank you," you respond, a professional nod.
+You turn and select a vacant collaborative pod just a few steps away – it's a semi-private space with a comfortable bench seat and a large, shared screen.
+Settling in, you pull out your laptop and connect it to the monitor.

+You quickly navigate to the 'Innovate Connect' portal and locate the shared drive.
+There they are: "Horizon Project Kick-off Brief (V1.2)" and "Client Background Dossier - Evergreen Energy Inc." You open both documents, arranging them side-by-side on the large screen for easy comparison.

+The 'Kick-off Brief' outlines Innovate Solutions' proposed strategy for Evergreen Energy Inc., focusing on optimizing their renewable energy asset portfolio and exploring new market opportunities.
+The 'Client Background Dossier' provides a detailed history of Evergreen Energy, their current market position, financial health, and key stakeholders.
+Both are dense, filled with industry jargon, strategic frameworks, and financial projections.

+You begin to read, absorbing the information.
+The clock ticks forward.
+You scroll through pages, making mental notes, occasionally re-reading a complex paragraph to ensure full comprehension.
+The office buzz around you fades into a background hum as you immerse yourself in the world of sustainable energy and strategic consulting.

+It's now **10:45 AM**.
+You've made significant progress through both documents, understanding the core challenge and Innovate Solutions' proposed approach.
+Mr. Vance is scheduled to check in with you in about 15 minutes.
+You've identified a few areas where you have initial questions or could use clarification, particularly around the scope of the project's "Phase 2" and the role of specific energy regulations mentioned.

+What's your next move?

+1. Quickly review the remaining sections of the documents, focusing on any last-minute details.
+2. Start compiling your initial impressions and questions into a concise list for Mr. Vance.
+3. Take a brief mental break, perhaps grab a glass of water, before Mr. Vance arrives.
+4. Go back to your temporary desk to be ready for Mr. Vance's check-in there, assuming he might come to you.

+You can select 1, 2, 3, 4, or type your own course of action.